 - sliced pears (see below for Roasted Maple Pear recipe for added awesomeness)

 Bring the Quaker® Oats and milk to a light boil in a medium sauce pan.
 Reduce heat to low and cover.
 Cook for about 5 minutes.
-If you’d like to add some superfood like chia or flax seed, add now and cook for another 5 minutes or until the oats have reached a creamy consistency.
+If you’d like to add some superfood like chia seeds or flax seeds, add now and cook for another 5 minutes or until the oats have reached a creamy consistency.

 Divide the oats into bowls, then top with pomegranate, pumpkin seeds, splash of cashew milk, drizzle of maple syrup and the maple roasted pears.

 - 4-6 seckel pears halved (any pear will do)